drts01/presentation--ci-cd-101/slides/061-slack.md

 ![slack-02-travis-channel.png](img/slack-02-travis-channel.png)

 <aside class="notes">
-* Select an existing channel (or you can create a new one)
+Select an existing channel for Travis<br/>(or you can create a new one)

 </aside>
 </section>